 Indoor plants may help reduce stress levels.

+We all know that plants can improve your mood when ingested in the form of these Delta 9 Gummies or St. John’s Wort supplements, for example, but that you don’t have to eat them for them to boost your mood.
 One study compared a group of people assigned one of two tasks – caring for a plant or completing a short computer task.
 After each task, the plant carers showed lower stress rates, heart rate, and blood pressure.
 This is a small example of something that most gardeners will tell you – looking after plants reduces stress levels.

 Plants may help you recover from illness faster.